jerry-ye-xu/jerry-ye-xu/README.md

 My name is Jerry, a computer science and statistics student at Sydney University.

-I am interested in building analytics and machine learning products, especially the data engineering, deep learning and ML-Ops side of things.
+I work on building analytics and machine learning products, especially the data engineering, deep learning and ML-Ops side of things.

 ### Connect with me: